bert2/FParsec.CSharp/README.md

 ### Debugging

-When you need to debug into your parser chain use the `Debug()` combinator on any of the parsers in your chain.
+When you need to debug into your parser chain, use the `Debug()` combinator on any of your chain's parsers.

 It takes two `Action`s: